Doro97/abtest-mlops/README.md

 platform_os: the id of the OS the user has.

 browser: the name of the browser the user uses to see the BIO questionnaire.

+## Analysis
+The project used the following methods to carry out the AB testing:

+ 1. Classic A/B testing analysis
+ 2. A/B testing with Machine Learning

+Conducted data versioning using dvc while carrying out A/B testing with Machine Learning